maryam-3007/Assignment-7-Screen-/README.md

-Destination Profile UI – Flutter(Assignment-7)
+🚀Destination Profile UI – Flutter(Assignment-7)

 This project is a simple Flutter UI screen that displays a travel destination profile.